Cumulocity-IoT/c8y-docs/content/change-logs/device-management/ui-c8y-1021-4-2-ui-fail-firmware-update-process-if-device-reports-unexpected-update-result.md

 ticket: DM-4050
 version: 1021.4.2
 ---
-Before the change if a device reported an unexpected status or result during a firmware update, the process would simply wait for a valid state.
+Previously, if a device reported an unexpected status or result during a firmware update, the process simply waited for a valid state.
+Now, you can configure LWM2M devices to fail the firmware update process when an unexpected situation is detected. the process would simply wait for a valid state.
 Now, you can configure LWM2M devices to fail the firmware update process when an unexpected situation is detected.